 - 1-bit B&W pixels.

-IconEdit can change any color mode to any other color mode by selecting a new color mode.
+IconEdit can change any color mode to any other color mode simply by selecting a new color mode.

-Here a font of 4-bit per pixel intensity level characters is changed to:
+A font of 4-bit per pixel intensity level characters gives the smoothest characters:

 2-bit per pixel intensity level anti-alias gives a good compromise between look and memory consumption: